 Ontario Power Generation, NB Power Nuclear and Hydro-Québec are the founding Members of the NWMO.
-The 2007 Membership Agreement and by-law set out Member roles and responsibilities in furtherance of the objectives of the Nuclear Fuel Waste Act and the NWMO's implementation mandate.
-The NWMO regularly briefs its member organizations on its plans and progress.
+The 2007 Membership Agreement and bylaw set out Member roles and responsibilities in furtherance of the objectives of the NFWA and the NWMO's implementation mandate.
+The NWMO regularly briefs its member organizations.